quicbit-js/qb-standard/readme.md

 Just like
-[style standards allow you to silence warnings](https://github.com/feross/standard#how-do-i-hide-a-certain-warning) with inserted comments and rules, Quicbit standard may allow test violations to be documented and skipped during checks... working out the details on that.
+[style standards allow you to silence warnings](https://github.com/feross/standard#how-do-i-hide-a-certain-warning) with inserted comments and rules, qb-standard may introduce controls that allow test violations to be documented and skipped during checks.
+We want to be cautious about how this is done and so will be working out the details as we gain experience.

 ## Build Times